Studio555/java-color/README.md

 ### Improved Robertson Method

-This library includes an improved Robertson method with high accuracy from [1000..100000K]:
+This library includes an improved Robertson method for CCT to and from u'v' supporting [1000K..infinity]:

 |Method|Duv|K range|Max K error|@ K|Max Duv error|
 |--|--|--|--|--|--|